doanhandonly/RAD-CSE151A-Project/Report.md

 | test  |             0.126845 |              0.198613 |  0.0857167 |
 | train |             0.126557 |              0.198473 |  0.0878153 |

-We also attach the average differences between each metric between train and test:
+We also attach the average differences between each metric's train and test:

 |       |   mean_squared_error |   mean_absolute_error |   r2_score |
 |-------|----------------------|-----------------------|------------|